LaunchCodeEducation/java-web-dev-curriculum/content/authentication/next-steps/bonus-module/user-data/_index.md

 ### Saving the `User` when creating new data

-We can store an associated User as the creator of an Event/Category/Tag.
-Next we need to make sure that the currently logged-in User is set as the creator before saving new entries.
-Let's update the `EventController` first to set the `User creator` field in new events.
+We can now store a `User` as the creator of an `Event`/`EventCategory`/ `Tag`.
+Next, we need to make sure that the currently logged-in user is set as the creator before saving new entries.
+Let's update the `EventController` to set the `creator` field in new events.

 To get the currently logged-in user in `EventController`, we need references to the `AuthenticationController` and the `HttpSession`.